-CLASSIC VEHICLE SCHEME – 60 DAY LOG BOOK TRIAL
+CLASSIC VEHICLE SCHEME – 60 DAY LOG BOOK SCHEME

 The Classic Vehicle Scheme (CVS) was introduced in January 2017 to cover recreational, historic vehicles that have been modified in some significant way.
 The Historic Vehicle Scheme (HVS) still continues to operate to cover historic vehicles that have not been modified, other than for period accessories, period tuning enhancements or approved safety upgrades.